 This type of imaging study can be useful for diagnosing sinusitis, including in those areas not well visualized by sinus x-rays.
 CT scans are particularly effective for diagnosing chronic sinusitis.

 Your doctor may order this test if complications of sinusitis are suspected.

-These tests may be requested by your doctor if you have recurrent or chronic sinusitis.
+Your doctor may request these tests if you have recurrent or chronic sinusitis.